Brandon Heath: Don't Get Comfortable and What If We (2005–2009)

-Leaving Eden, Blue Mountain and new label (2010-present)
+Leaving Eden, Blue Mountain and new label (2010–present)

 Heath performing at Hits Deep Tour in 2014.

 Brandon has been supporting his recent studio album with a tour supporting MercyMe.
 The first single from his 3rd studio album is "Your Love".
 Brandon Heath's 2011 release was produced by Dan Muckala who also co-wrote a handful of the songs along with Jason Ingram.
 Heath has been nominated for three Grammy Awards - Best Contemporary Christian Music Album (Leaving Eden), Best Gospel/Contemporary Music Performance ("Your Love"), and Best Contemporary Christian Music Song ("Your Love").

-Heath released his fourth studio album, Blue Mountain, on October 9, 2012 through Reunion Records.
+Heath released his fourth studio album, Blue Mountain, on October 9, 2012, through Reunion Records.
 The first single was "Jesus in Disguise".

 Heath released the first single from the album No Turning Back entitled "No Turning Back (featuring All Sons & Daughters)" on October 10, 2014.
 The album, of the same name, was released on February 10, 2015 through Provident Label Group.

 Heath released a new single, "Whole Heart", on May 12, 2017.
 Faith, Hope, Love, Repeat was released on October 20, 2017.

+Heath released his Christmas album, Long Expected, on October 24, 2025.